 Inflationary Gap Vs Deflationary Gap

 At full employment level, the equilibrium level of an economy is defined, in which the level of demand is equivalent to the level of income.
-When the aggregate demand is in excess of the productive potential of the economy, the gap is said to be inflationary, whereas the variance between full employment and the actual level of output, then that variance is said to be a deflationary gap.
+When the aggregate demand is in excess of the productive potential of the economy, the gap is inflationary.
+Whereas the variance between full employment and the actual level of output, then that variance is a deflationary gap.

-Inflationary gap is a macroeconomic term which gauges the variance amidst the actual aggregate demand for output, i.e. real gross domestic product and the output level that would prevail if the economy is operating at full employment, i.e potential GDP.
+The inflationary gap is a macroeconomic term.
+It gauges the variance amidst the actual aggregate demand for output.
+In essence, real gross domestic product and the output level that would prevail if the economy is operating at full employment, i.e. potential GDP.
 It is when the actual aggregate demand is greater in comparison to the potential aggregate demand required.

-The variance is termed as inflationary gap because it triggers those factors which can cause inflation or shoots up the general price level, without increasing the level of output.
+Well, it triggers those factors which can cause inflation or shoots up the general price level without increasing the level of output.

-Deflationary Gap indicates the variance amidst actual aggregate demand for output in an economy, i.e. Real GDP and the maximum potential level of aggregate demand needed to set up full employment.
+A deflationary Gap indicates the variance amidst actual aggregate demand for output in an economy.
+In essence, Real GDP and the maximum potential level of aggregate demand needed to set up full employment.
 It occurs when the actual aggregate demand is lower than the aggregate demand required.

-We call the gap as the deflationary gap because it drives those factors which gives rise to deflation in the economy, i.e. fall in the general price level.
+We call the gap a deflationary one because it drives those factors which give rise to deflation in the economy.
+That is the fall in the general price level.